Benign Flame: Saga of Love – 3

 “They Okayed Roopa, without dowry at that,” said Ramaiah, as he came home the next evening, as though soliciting a ‘yes’ from Roopa.

-“Roopa, think again,” pleaded Janaki.
-“One shouldn’t shun fortune when it beckons on its own.”
+“Roopa, think again, one shouldn’t shun fortune when it beckons on its own,” pleaded Janaki.

-“Why not look for another match?”
-Roopa sounded pleading.
+“Why not look for another match?” said Roopa sounding pleading.

 “But why reject this one,” Ramaiah seemed persuasive.